Oregon Dairy and Nutrition Council

 - Demonstrated success working in cross-functional, collaborative groups.

 - Proven professional skills – time management, project management, ability to multitask, organization, analysis of complex information.

 SECTION 10 – COMPENSATION

-As a state agency, the Commission provides a competitive salary and State of Oregon (PEBB) benefit package including medical, vision and dental insurance; paid vacation, sick leave and holidays; and contribution toward state retirement plan (PERS).
+As an agency of the State of Oregon, the Commission provides a benefit package including PEBB medical, vision and dental insurance; paid vacation, three paid personal days, sick leave and holidays; employee assistance program (EAP), and contribution toward Oregon PERS state retirement plan.
 Options for life and disability insurance are available.
-The position is a full-time, unrepresented management position and is not eligible for overtime.
+This is a full-time, unrepresented salaried position and is not eligible for overtime compensation.